Table of Contents

 Section 2: Membership Application

-Any applicant shall become a member upon payment of the regularly scheduled Annual Fees as provided in Section 3 below.
+Any applicant shall become a member upon payment of the regularly scheduled Membership Dues as provided in Section 3 below.

-The annual fees shall be set one month before the TXPC caucus at the Texas Democratic State Convention.
-Members renewing their membership or new members joining at any time will pay the normal fees.
-The Executive Committee has the authority to waive fees when deemed necessary.
-The Executive Committee may offer scholarships to those who are unable to pay their annual fees.
+Membership dues shall be set forty-five (45) days before the TXPC caucus meeting at the Texas Democratic State Convention, or, if the TXPC holds an Annual Caucus, then dues shall be set forty-five (45) days before the TXPC Annual Caucus.
+Members renewing their membership or new members joining at any time will pay the normal dues set by the Executive Committee.
+The Executive Committee has the authority to waive dues when deemed necessary.
+The Executive Committee may offer scholarships to those unable to pay their annual dues.
 Organizations may donate to the TXPC to assist with the scholarship and other funds.

 Section 4: Membership Cancellation

-Membership of any member may be canceled by TXPC for non-payment of dues after 30 days past the due date.
-Members may be expelled by a two-thirds vote of the Executive Committee for conduct unbecoming a member or prejudicial to the aims or repute of TXPC after thirty (30) days written notice and opportunity at the subsequent meeting for a hearing before a quorum of the Executive Committee to confirm the action.
+Membership of any member may be canceled by TXPC for non-payment of dues after 45 days past the due date.
+Members may be expelled by a two-thirds vote of the Executive Committee for conduct unbecoming a member or prejudicial to the aims or repute of TXPC after forty-five (45) days written notice and opportunity at the subsequent meeting for a hearing before a quorum of the Executive Committee to confirm the action.

 Section 5: Voting Rights

-A member’s fees, unless waived by the Executive Committee, must be paid in full thirty (30) days before a scheduled meeting to vote on TXPC issues.
+A member’s fees, unless waived by the Executive Committee, must be paid in full or volunteer hours completed in full forty-five (45) days before a scheduled meeting to vote

 Section 6: Executive Committee of TXPC